asimen1/ext-messenger/README.md

   * messages from background require an additional tab id argument ':\<tabId>'.
 * "message" - the message to send (any JSON-ifiable object).

-This methods returns a **promise** that will be resolved if the receiver message handler invoked _"sendResponse"_.
+This returns a **promise** that will be resolved if the receiver message handler invoked _"sendResponse"_.

 #### More:
 ```javascript